 This isn't to suggest that people in polychronic cultures are better at multitasking.
 Rather, people in monochronic cultures, such as Northern Europe and North America, tend to schedule one event at a time.
-For them, an appointment that starts at 8 a.m. -or 8:05 at the latest.
+For them, an appointment that starts at 8 a.m. is an appointment that starts at 8 a.m.-or 8:05 at the latest.
 People are expected to arrive on time, whether for a board meeting or a family picnic.
 Time is a means of imposing order.
 Often the meeting has a firm end time as well, and even if the agenda is not finished, it's not unusual to end the meeting and finish the agenda at another scheduled meeting.